danielabar/meblog/src/markdown/postman-alternative-vscode.md

 ## VS Code REST Client

 So what to use instead?
-I've been using this VS Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for several months now and am very happy with it, as it solves all the pain points I've had with Postman.
+I've been using this VS Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for nearly a year and am very happy with it, as it solves all the pain points I've had with Postman.
 Here a quick introduction to using it.

 ### Getting Started